 The first ever City Concours has opened at the Honourable Artillery Company headquarters in the City of London.
 Pictures from the first day here

-London's newest classic car show, The 2017 City Concours, has opened its gates for the very first time in the heart of the capital's financial district.
+London's newest classic car show, The 2017 City Concours, opened its gates for the very first time in the heart of the capital's financial district.

-Taking place from Thursday 8 through to the end of Friday 9 June, it is held in the grounds of the Honourable Artillery Company headquarters, a remarkable five-acre open space surrounded by historic buildings in the heart of the Square Mile, just minutes from such London landmarks as the Barbican and the Gherkin skyscraper.
+Taking place from Thursday 8 through to the end of Friday 9 June, it was held in the grounds of the Honourable Artillery Company headquarters, a remarkable five-acre open space surrounded by historic buildings in the heart of the Square Mile, just minutes from such London landmarks as the Barbican and the Gherkin skyscraper.

-The City Concours is organised by Thorough Events, the company behind the Concours of Elegance events at Royal venues around the UK, and the Gulf Concours at Dubai’s Burj Al Arab, in association with Octane, evo and The Week.
+The City Concours was organised by Thorough Events, the company behind the Concours of Elegance events at Royal venues around the UK, and the Gulf Concours at Dubai’s Burj Al Arab, in association with Octane, evo and The Week.